 Valentine stalwarts, including my friend with the BMW, swear that they're unconcerned about a minimalist feature set, saying that any lack is more

 than compensated for by the V1's extreme sensitivity.
-Perhaps, but despite his continued public tub-thumping for the Valentine One, I've noticed that his V1 sits in the closet lately, replaced in the BMW by either a BEL (Beltronics) STi Driver or an Escort RedLine.
+Perhaps, but despite his continued public tub-thumping for the Valentine One, I've noticed that his V1 sits in the closet lately, replaced in the BMW by either a BEL (Beltronics) STi Magnum or an Escort Redline.

 mode and the Valentine One in all-bogeys mode, the Escort issued, on average, one false alarm for every four uttered by the Valentine One.